emojicode/emojicode/README.md

   After the command is done you will find a directory and a tarfile in `builds` named after your platform, e.g. `Emojicode-0.2.0-x86_64-linux-gnu`.

-## Staying up to date

-You can follow [@idmean](https://twitter.com/idmean) (the creator of Emojicode) on Twitter to stay up to date.

-## Contributions

-Contributions are welcome!
-A contribution guideline will be setup soon.

-If you wan't to help and have no idea how, check out the [issues](https://github.com/emojicode/emojicode/issues) or ask in the [Gitter Chat](https://gitter.im/emojicode/emojicode).